Agricultural Literacy Curriculum Matrix

 Did you know?
 (Ag Facts)

-- The Census of Agriculture is conducted every five years.
-The next census will be conducted in 2017.1
+- The Census of Agriculture is conducted every five years.1

 - Information from the census is used by everyone who provides services to farmers and rural communities.1